dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 Fig. 14.5: The empirical weighted-AFROC (wAFROC) plot for the data shown in Table \@ref(tab:froc-meanings-table-non-diseased) and Table \@ref(tab:froc-meanings-table-diseased).
 The operating point labels correspond to the last columns of the tables.
 The corresponding one-dimensional plot is Fig. 14.4.
 The area under the wAFROC is 0.7875.
 This plot was generated by mainPlotwAfroc.R.

-## Physical interpretation of AFROC-based FOMs
+## Physical interpretation of AFROC-based FOMs {#froc-meanings-physical-interpretion-afroc}

 From the preceding sections, it is seen that the AFROC-based trapezoidal plots consist of upward and rightward jumps, starting from the origin (0,0) and ending at (1,1).
 This is true regardless of whether the z-samples are binned or not: i.e., at the "microscopic" level the jumps always exist.
 Each upward jump is associated with a LL rating exceeding a virtual threshold.
 Each rightward jump is associated with a FP rating exceeding the threshold.
 Upward jumps tend to increase the area under the AFROC-based plots and rightward jumps tend to decrease it.
 This makes physical sense in terms of correct decisions being rewarded and incorrect ones being penalized, and can be seen from two extreme-case examples.
 If there are only upward jumps, then the trapezoidal plot rises from the origin to (0,1), where all lesions are correctly localized without any generating FPs and performance is perfect -- the straight-line extension to (1,1) ensures that the net area is unity.
 If there are only horizontal jumps, that takes the operating point from the origin to (1,0), where none of the lesions are localized and every non-diseased image has at least one NL mark, representing worst possible performance.
 Here, despite the straight line extension to (1,1) the net area is zero.